-Visibility is a constant priority for email marketers, especially for email marketers who specialize in sending B2B emails.
+Visibility is a constant priority for email marketers, especially for marketers who specialize in B2B email marketing.
 Businesses send around 300,000,000 emails each day, so it’s important to distinguish yourself from your competition and put yourself in front of your recipients before other companies do.

 This mission requires two things: optimized email templates and an understanding of how email service providers work.
 The latter includes inbox optimization, exploring anti-spam filters, and knowing the processes that define whether your email is delivered correctly.